rickardd/beer-picker/README.md

 ### Technologies

 I did consider using Angular2 or React.
 But in order to show more code and solutions I decided to not rely on a framework.
-I made it with Vanilla JavasCript and jQuery when it was needed. jQuery only for Ajax and some trickier DOM-requests.
+I made it with JavasCript and some jQuery.

 Project setup...
 - Webpack